andy1410/portfolio/about/index.md

 LinkedIn: <https://www.linkedin.com/in/abhishek-anand-09431a106/>

 ## Objective
-I am currently working in Tata Consultancy Services, Java Developer role as part of a highly collaborative and innovative team.
+I am currently working in MNC, Java Developer role as part of a highly collaborative and innovative team.
 Keeping up with the latest technologies is a very high priority.
 Furthering and broadening my knowledge of Machne Learning and the various programming languages that make it useful.

 ## Capabilities
 * Proficient in Python, ANSI C, and Java for both web-based and front-end.